Bitcoin is not the only cryptocurrency in the market. In fact, there are thousands of so-called “altcoins” that traders could trade or invest in.

 However, the allure of potentially making tenfold gains in a matter of weeks or even days will continue to drive speculators to the altcoin market, likely pushing up prices of the most popular assets in this crypto market segment.

-While you need to be extra cautious when investing in altcoins due to their riskiness, they provide smart traders with the opportunity to profit from the high volatility of this new digital asset class, but please remember to DYOR as there is the possibility for your losses to exceed your deposits.
+While traders need to be extra cautious when investing in altcoins due to their riskiness, they provide smart traders with the opportunity to profit from the high volatility of a new digital asset class, but please remember to DYOR as there is the possibility for losses to exceed deposits.

-Explore the altcoins available for trade with Axi, including: Ethereum, Bitcoin Cash, Litecoin and Ripple.
+Explore the altcoins available for trade with Axi, including: Ethereum, Bitcoin Cash, Litecoin, Cardano, Dogecoin, EOS, Chainlink, Stellar Lumens, Polkadot and Ripple.
 Sign up and start trading cryptocurrency CFDs today.